Project Phoenix

 How we help veterans under Project Phoenix

-Care after Combat provides a mentorship scheme for veterans in North West England and Wales.
-This is delivered by staff and volunteer mentors (who are mostly veterans themselves or have a close association with the military) that have a true understanding of the difficulties that ex-Armed Forces veterans may face after leaving the military.
+Care after Combat provides a peer mentorship scheme for veterans across England and Wales.
+This service is delivered by staff and volunteer mentors (who are veterans themselves or, have a close association with the military) who have a true understanding of the difficulties that serving and ex-Armed Forces personnel may face during service and, after leaving the military.

 How does Project Phoenix work?

-Over 1000 veterans have received a one-to-one mentorship from Care after Combat, which has proven to be effective as the reoffending rate of veterans has decreased to 1/5th of the national average.
+The effectiveness of Project Phoenix cannot be underestimated.
+Due to the dedication, determination and professionalism of staff and Volunteers, over 1000 veterans have received a one-to-one mentorship from Care after Combat, resulting in a decrease of the reoffending rate of veterans mentored by Care after Combat, to 1/5th of the national average.

 Monthly Forums